 What is a central contract repository?

-A central contract repository is a single, central location where all of your contracts and their metadata are stored.
+A central contract repository - sometimes known as a document repository - is a single, central location where all of your contracts and their metadata are stored.
 This repository takes on different forms in different businesses, depending on levels of maturity, contract complexity and numbers of users.

 Traditionally, businesses have used software such as Microsoft Excel to store their contracts because of its accessibility and cost-effectiveness.
 However, the use of spreadsheets carries many risks which can expose your business to multiple vulnerabilities including: